Learning and talking a language

 Expressive function

-In those cases where we use language to express feelings, emotions, moods, desires, etc. the function we encounter is expressive or emotive.
+In those cases where we use language to express feelings, emotions, moods, desires, etc., the function we encounter is expressive or emotive.
 This is directly linked to the subjectivity of the speaker or sender.
+The expressive function is vital in artistic and personal communication, such as poetry, diaries, or personal blogs, where the individual's inner world is shared.
+It helps to convey the speaker's personal perspective, thus creating a connection with the audience.

 What Are the Different Functions of Language - Expressive function